For contractors, having an assignment wrongly determined as inside IR35 is frustrating as it can have a significant impact upon their take-home pay.

 If the contract remains inside IR35 after reviews suggest otherwise, it’s important to remember that the determination is still the responsibility of the end hirer.
-However, HMRC require that the end hirer exercise reasonable care when making this determination.
+However, from April 2021 the end hirer must exercise reasonable care when making this determination.

-There are no formalised appeals processes currently, but the April 2020 reforms will see the introduction of the client led mediation process.
-SDS (Status Determination Statement) and debt transfer provisions will apply equally to public sector and private sector organisations – read more about this topic here.
+The April 2021 reforms will see the introduction of the client led disagreement process.
+SDS (Status Determination Statement) and debt transfer provisions which will apply equally to public sector and private sector organisations – read more about this topic here.

 How can we help?

-2) Umbrella Company option – if you’ve had the contract reviewed, contacted the end hirer, and there’s no getting away from the determination that the assignment is inside IR35 – you can advise the contractor that opting to work under an umbrella company such as Parasol will mean that rather than becoming an employee for tax purposes only they will become our employee with full employment rights and protections.
+Umbrella Company option – if you’ve had the contract reviewed, contacted the end hirer, and the assignment is inside IR35 – you can advise the contractor that opting to work under a compliant umbrella company such as Parasol will mean that rather than becoming an employee for tax purposes only they will become our employee with full employment rights and protections.

-Having the contractor as our employee means they will no longer have the administration associated with running their own business, we’ll handle the administration, and make the PAYE deductions for tax and NI contributions and make payments to HMRC.
+Becoming our employee means they will no longer have the administration associated with running their own business, we’ll handle the administration, and make the PAYE deductions for tax and NI contributions as their employer.
 At the same time, they can expect to be paid swiftly and accurately, and there will always be someone available to talk to if there are any queries or concerns.

-You can get in touch with us by filling out the form below, or reaching us at our Agency Support centre, by email on firstname.lastname@example.org, or phoning us on 01925 645 275 from Monday – Friday, 8am – 6pm.
+You can get in touch with us by filling out the form below, or reaching our Agency Support Team, by email on firstname.lastname@example.org, or calling 0800 464 0409.